adibendahan/sqlbeat/README.md

 ## Current status
 Sqlbeat still on beta.

+#### To Do:
+* Add SSPI support for MSSQL
+* Add support for Oracle
+* Add support for SQLite
+* (Thinking about it) Add option to save connection string in the config file - will open support for all [SQLDrivers](https://github.com/golang/go/wiki/SQLDrivers).

 ## Features

 * Connect to MySQL / Microsoft SQL Server / PostgreSQL and run queries